Mosquitoes

 Are mosquitoes dangerous?

 You probably already know how annoying mosquitoes are.
 They bite and leave behind an itchy bump due to their saliva.
-These bites can e extremely itchy, and scratching them can lead to a secondary infection.
+These bites can be extremely itchy, and scratching them can lead to a secondary infection.
 Unfortunately, this isn't the only thing that makes mosquitoes dangerous.
 Mosquitoes are vectors of several different diseases.

 In the United States, mosquitoes are a lot less dangerous than in other places.
 However, mosquitoes can still spread dengue fever, chikungunya, Zika, and West Nile virus, as well as heartworms to dogs.